quarkslab/peetch/README.md

 ## Limitations

-By design, `peetch` only supports OpenSSL and TLS 1.2.
+By design, `peetch` only supports OpenSSL, IPv4 and TLS 1.2.